Torque3D-GameEngine/T3D-Demos/data/FPSGameplay/mars/README.txt

 mars/levels/Convex Land.mis
 mars/levels/Convex Land_preview.png

-Remember to put this lines of code at the top of the [Level_Name].mis file in this order.
+Remember to put this line of code at the top of the [Level_Name].mis file in this order.

-// LOAD MARS BURG DEATHBALL DATABLOCKS exec("data/FPSGameplay/mars/scripts/datablocks/managedDecalData.cs");
-exec("data/FPSGameplay/mars/scripts/datablocks/managedItemData.cs");
-exec("data/FPSGameplay/mars/scripts/datablocks/brushes.cs");
-exec("data/FPSGameplay/mars/scripts/datablocks/audioData.cs");
-exec("data/FPSGameplay/mars/scripts/datablocks/audioProfiles.cs");
-exec("data/FPSGameplay/mars/scripts/datablocks/particles.cs");
-exec("data/FPSGameplay/mars/scripts/datablocks/environment.cs");
-exec("data/FPSGameplay/mars/scripts/datablocks/weapons/grenadeLauncher.cs");
-exec("data/FPSGameplay/mars/scripts/datablocks/player.cs");

-// LOAD MARS BURG DEATHBALL SERVER SCRIPTS exec("data/FPSGameplay/mars/scripts/server/deathMatchGame.cs");
+// LOAD MARS BURG DEATHBALL SERVER SCRIPTS exec("data/FPSGameplay/mars/mars.cs");

 If you want to play as Gideon in Burg level and use his weapon, type preparePlayer(); in the console.
 After the level finished loading.